Ademan/libbitcoin-wiki/Random-Numbers.md

 > The `cert-new` command uses platform random number generation due to its reliance on the underlying [Curve ZMQ](http://curvezmq.org) implementation.

-The [seed](bx-seed) command is provided as a convenience, and is the only command that generates randomness.
+The [seed](bx-seed) command is provided as a convenience for demonstrative purposes only, and **should never be used to secure real bitcoin**.

 ```
 $ bx help seed